-The solid sample is weighed into ashless paper and inserted into custom made Platinum stopper.
+The solid sample is weighed into ashless paper and inserted into a custom made Platinum stopper.
 The stopper is fitted with a flask that is charged with the appropriate reactants and oxygen.
-On combustion the chlorine present is trapped as HC1.
+On combustion, the chlorine present is trapped as HCl.

 The most common standard for this determination is Para-Cl Benzoic Acid available through the NIST.
 There are others that may be used on occasion.

 The preceding is a brief description of our techniques used in chlorine determination.

 Chlorine and Bromine can be done together providing a complete molecular formula is provided by the submitter.

 What is Chlorine?

 Atomic weight 45.35, Atomic Number 17, Melting Point -101.50 C, Boiling Point -34.04 C.

 Chlorine (from the Greek χλωρóς chloros, meaning “pale green”), is the chemical element with atomic number 17 and symbol Cl.
 It is a halogen, found in the periodic table in group 17.
 As the chloride ion, which is part of common salt and other compounds, it is abundant in nature and necessary to most forms of life, including humans.